shubhamraj-24/RBAC-UI/README.md

 }
 ```

-Start the JSON Server to simulate API endpoints:
+Open a terminal and start the JSON Server to simulate API endpoints:

 ```bash
 npx json-server --watch db.json --port 5000